Chinese Family Law – Professional Legal Advice

-- • Foreign citizens wanting to get the divorce must prove they live in China.
+- foreign citizens wanting to get a divorce must prove they live in China;

 How is child custody issued in China?

-- • Parents will have to dispute and agree the custody terms for children older than 2 years of age.
+- parents will have to agree on the custody terms for children older than 2 years of age;

-- • Children over 10 years of age can tell if they want to live with the mother or the father.
+- children over 10 years of age can tell if they want to live with their mother or their father;

-- • Visit schedules are normally established by the authorities in the court of law.
+- visit schedules are normally established by the authorities in a court of law.

 Laws regarding children in China